DiSSCo/mas-developers-documentation/guide/scheduling.md

 and [/digital-media/{mas}](https://dev.dissco.tech/api/docs/swagger-ui/index.html#/digital-specimen-controller/scheduleMassForDigitalSpecimen)
 endpoints for more information.

+{: .note}
-Note: in order to use the API to schedule MASs, you will need an authenticated token.
+in order to use the API to schedule MASs, you will need an authenticated token.
 Reach out to the DiSSCo team for more information.